Girl, Interrupted (film): Filming

-Filming took place primarily in Mechanicsburg, Pennsylvania, as well as in Harrisburg State Hospital in Harrisburg, Pennsylvania, in early 1999.
+Filming took place primarily in Mechanicsburg, Pennsylvania, as well as in Harrisburg State Hospital in Harrisburg, Pennsylvania, from January to April 1999.
 Mechanicsburg was chosen for its old-fashioned appearance and its old-style drugstore simply titled "Drugs", all of which gave the film its time-dated appearance.
 A scene in the trailer shows a van traveling towards downtown Harrisburg over the State Street Bridge, where the Capitol building is clearly visible.
 Scenes later deleted were also filmed at Reading's Public Museum.

 Reception

-Critical response

 The performances of Winona Ryder and Angelina Jolie were praised, and Jolie earned the Academy Award for Best Supporting Actress.

-Girl, Interrupted received mixed reviews from critics.
-Audiences responded more positively.
-As of 2022, the film holds a rating of 54% on the review aggregator website Rotten Tomatoes, based on 117 reviews, with an average rating of 5.70/10.
+As of 2022, the film holds a rating of 53% on the review aggregator website Rotten Tomatoes, based on 113 reviews, with an average rating of 6.4/10.
 The site's consensus states: "Angelina Jolie gives an intense performance, but overall Girl, Interrupted suffers from thin, predictable plotting that fails to capture the power of its source material."
 The film also has a rating of 51 on Metacritic, based 32 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Writing for The New York Times, Stephen Holden wrote: "Girl, Interrupted is a small, intense period piece with a hardheaded tough-love attitude toward lazy, self-indulgent little girls flirting with madness: You can drive yourself crazy, or you can get over it.
 The choice is yours."
 Tom Coates from the BBC wrote: "Girl, Interrupted is a decent adaptation of [Kaysen's] memoir of this period, neatened up and polished for an audience more familiar with gloss than grit."
 Kenneth Turan of the Los Angeles Times was critical of the screenplay adaptation from the source memoir, writing that it has "a hard time resisting manufacturing obvious, standard-issue drama of the One Flew Over the Cuckoo's Nest knockoff variety," though he conceded that the performances of Ryder and Jolie help the film "stay as honest as it manages to sporadically be...
 Both women have connected strongly to their parts, and they ensure their characters' reality even if the dramas they are involved with don't always rise to that standard."